pramnora/Linode/README.md

 ### Runing the server...using Linode online Web Browser console window...

 In order to make the server run...
-- click on [Start server]
+- click on [Power On]
 Next, you can sign in to the online web browser based console, type...

 >> root@xx.xx.xx.xx
 >> password:
 >> root@~:

+...and, that's it, once you can witness seeing the Linux prompt...

+>> root@~:

-...and, that's it.
-Your now running your very own web server 'live'...;
+...this means, you are now running your very own web server 'live'...;
 -(though, it might take a minute or two getting it to fully provision/boot up...)-;
 and, can now run all sorts of Linux based commands such as: cal/ls/pwd/-etc.